Darfur genocide (2003–2005): Reactions

-The Save Darfur Coalition, as David Lanz discusses in his article entitled, "Save Darfur: A Movement and Its Discontents", was one of the biggest international social movements and had significant impacts on how the world reacted to Darfur.
+The Save Darfur Coalition, as David Lanz discusses in his article, "Save Darfur: A Movement and Its Discontents", was one of the biggest international social movements and had significant impacts on how the world reacted to Darfur.
 Some of the achievements that Lanz attributes to the Save Darfur Coalition, that became extremely popular in the United States, was the change in rhetoric from the government.
 Lanz attributes Colin Powell's consideration of the Darfur Crisis as a genocide as one of the movement's biggest achievements.
 One other accomplishment that Save Darfur claims responsibility for was their vital role in lobbying the UN Security Council for their referral of Darfur to the ICC.

-In the United States, the Save Darfur movement got the attention of many celebrities, most notably including: Angelina Jolie, Brad Pitt, George Clooney, Mia Farrow and Richard Branson.
-Farrow famously travelled to Darfur and filmed children playing.
-Farrow and Branson also posted videos to YouTube, where they, and others, went on hunger strikes in solidarity to the people in Darfur.
-George Clooney was credited as one of the most influential celebrities to bring the Darfur Crisis onto the world stage.
-Angelina Jolie and Brad Pitt had made $1m donation to three charities working in Sudan.
+In the United States, the Save Darfur movement got the attention of many celebrities, most notably Angelina Jolie, Brad Pitt, George Clooney, Mia Farrow and Richard Branson.
+In 2007, actors Angelina Jolie and Brad Pitt made a donation through their Jolie-Pitt Foundation to three agencies—the UN refugee agency; the International Rescue Committee, and SOS Children's Villages—working with displaced people and refugees from Darfur.
+According to The Guardian, actor George Clooney has been credited with using his celebrity to help bring the Darfur Crisis onto the world stage.
+In 2009, both the actress Mia Farrow and the British billionaire Richard Branson also went on hunger strikes in solidarity with the people in Darfur.
+Farrow has repeatedly travelled to the region, both to the Darfur region as well as to Eastern Chad where many of the refugees from Western Sudan have fled.
+From 2003 to 2011, Farrow filmed 35 hours of songs, dances, stories, and other elements of Darfuri culture so that it may be preserved; she donated the videos to the University of Connecticut's Dodd Center for Human Rights in 2011.